Introduction

 Challenge 5: Building a personalization engine

-- AI and machine learning capabilities, enabling it to make real-time adjustments based on user behavior, which enhances accuracy in recommendations
+• AI and machine learning that make real-time adjustments based on behavior, not just static profile attributes

 For way more goodness, check out our in-depth guide on personalization engines.